First, I apologize for writing retroactively, but such is the life of someone with too many irons in the fire.

 A few kilometers down the road, I did find a woman selling fuel from a 55-gallon drum and hand pump.
 I sat patiently watching and waiting as some genius literally filled up his rental car in front of me!
 I could hear how low the drum was; if this ass took all the fuel then I was going to find myself in trouble once again.
 Luckily, she moved the hose to a new container and I managed to fill my tank.

 Shadows were getting longer as the sun twinkled through the treetops.
 I wanted to reach town before dark, so I threw over a fistful of Thai baht, strapped on my helmet, and looked toward Burma.

-Next stop: Pai — a place where I’ve realized my true addiction to traveling.
+Next stop: Pai, Thailand — a place where I’ve realized my true addiction to traveling.